effbiae/k/README.md

 ```
 git clone https://github.com/effbiae/k.git
 ```
-then edit the first line of the `makefile` to set your path to BareMetal-OS.
+edit the first line of the `makefile` to set your path to BareMetal-OS.

-run `make bochs`.
-This will build k as an app and make an image with `baremetal.sh k.app`. then it will start bochs. you need bochs configured with avx512 support (see below).
+`make bochs`.
+This will build k as an app and make an image with `baremetal.sh k.app`. then it will start bochs. you may need bochs 2.8 with avx512 enabled.  see below.

 when bochs starts, choose menu item 6 to start the simulation.